 The goal of our law firm is to find and recover all available insurance for our clients.

 Gary coordinates the strategy of every single case in his office.
-One of the trained and experienced attorneys in the office may be assigned to your case to assist Gary with the detailed work.
+One of the trained and experienced accident attorneys in Lexington may be assigned to your case to assist Gary with the detailed work.
 Gary is totally committed to every single file in his office, and he is completely aware of everything happening in your case.

 We accept cases on a contingent fee basis, which means that we collect no attorney’s fee unless we succeed in recovering damages for you through settlement or trial.
 We also advance all costs and expenses involved in the investigation and proof of your case, and we only recover our expenses if we are successful on your behalf.